Doty-Lab-UW/joel-lemus-notebook/PhosphateSolubilization.md

 ## Summary of Findings

+Due to the presence of gcd (glucose dehydrogenase) and gad (gluconate dehydrogenase) coding sequences, 11R-A, PTD1, R10, SherDot1, and WP5 were predicted to solubilize mineral phosphates like tricalcium phosphate (TCP).
+During the phosphate solubilization assay, only R10 and WP5 were seen to solubilize phosphate (TCP).

 ## Introduction

 We are using Geneious Prime to predict if certain strains of endophytic bacteria can solubilize phosphate.
 This will give me further experience with Geneious Prime and KEGG.
 The strains used were 11R-A, 11R-B1, PTD1, R10, SherDot1, WP5, and WW5.